johnwalley/d3-tube-map/README.md

 - `coords` is the position of the node.
 Must be integer values
 - `name` should be present if the node represents a station.
 It should match a station defined in the top-level `stations` property
 - `labelPos` should be present if the node represents a station.
 It is a compass direction and determines where the label is positioned relative to the node, e.g. NE would place the label up and to the right of the node
-- `dir` is required when the node represents a 90 degree corner

 ### Corners